Frinkel/cross/readme.md

 ### Configuration
 If you attempt to launch the program right away, you'll be shooed away as you haven't set up any accounts to cross-post over.
-To set this up, go to the `auth_handlers/` folder and run the corresponding script once for each account you wish to set up with the cross-poster.
+To set this up, run the `hubzilla_auth.py` or `masto_auth.py` script for each account you wish to set up with the cross-poster.
 The script will tell you what to do from there.
-Note - for `masto.py`, you will need access to a browser.
+Note - for `masto_auth.py`, you will need access to a browser.

 When all's said and done, you will have a file in the root application directory, `userdata.jl`, that contains a Json Lines-formatted list of your accounts and their credentials.
 Do NOT share this file with ANYONE!
 Doing so is the